A possibly inflated planet around the bright, young star DS Tuc A: TESS light curve analysis

 The TESS light curve of DS\,Tuc shows evidence for transits of two distinct companions.
-According to the Data Validation Report associated to each candidate (see \citealt{2018PASP..130f4502T}), one of the signals could be related to a companion with an orbital period of 20.88 days, but with a high probability of being a false positive (as a result of the transit fitting procedure and of the discrimination test for eclipsing binaries).
-The second one appears to be produced by a real companion, characterized by an orbital period of 8.138 days (semi-major axis = 0.09 au) and a planet radius of 8.3 R$_{\oplus}$.
-Since the projected separation of the two stellar companions of the binary system is $\sim 5$", both of them fall within the TESS Point Spread Function (PSF).
-The two sources are then not resolved.
-While a centroid analysis of TESS observations, provided in the report and performed with our own tool, confirms that the transit occurred on the primary star, the radius of the planet is likely overestimated as a consequence of the dilution of the transit by the binary companion.
+According to the Data Validation Report associated to each candidate (see \citealt{2018PASP..130f4502T}), one of the signals could be related to a companion with an orbital period of 20.88 days, but after a first inspection of the light curve, the results of the fitting procedure, and the matching of the stellar field with Gaia DR2 data (see also Sect. \ref{sec:imag}), it shows a very high probability of being a false positive, possibly due to an instrumental effect.
+The second one appears to be produced by a real companion, characterised by an orbital period of 8.138 days (semi-major axis = 0.09 au) and a planet radius of 8.3 R$_{\oplus}$, evaluated adopting the stellar radius from the TESS Input Catalog ($1.19 \pm 0.13$ ${\rm R_{\odot}}$, \citealt{2018AJ....156..102S}) which is significantly larger with respect to the one we obtained in Sect. \ref{sec:param} and also reported by Gaia.
+Moreover, since the projected separation of the two stellar companions of the binary system is 5.36", and the TESS pixel scale is 21"/pix, the two sources are not resolved, leading to a likely overestimation of the planetary radius as a consequence of the dilution of the transit by the binary companion.
+Before proceeding, we verified that the transit of the 8-days period candidate occurred on the primary star by performing a centroid analysis from the TESS full-frame images.
+Fig. \ref{fig:centroid} depicts the considered field, limited by the 3-pixel aperture used for the flux extraction (red circle), with grey dots indicating the positions of DS\,Tuc~A and B and a faint background source.
+The plot shows the calculated offsets (and the corresponding error bars) with respect to the TESS out-of-transit images (magenta) and to the position reported in Gaia DR2 (blue).
+In both cases, the offset falls within 1-sigma from the position of DS\,Tuc~A.

-We analysed the short-cadence light curve from TESS with a procedure already tested with ground- and space-based data (Nardiello et al.~in preparation, Appendix \ref{app:lc}).
-Three transit events can be found in the time series, but the third one occurred during a temporary failure of the satellite pointing system ($1347 \leq {\rm TJD} \leq 1349$, where TJD = JD-2,457,000), with a consequent degradation of the data (upper panel of Fig. \ref{fig:cotrend}).
-Thanks to our alternative detrending algorithm we were able to recover the third transit, although at lower quality with respect to the others.
-We modelled the extracted light curve with two different approaches: the first one considered only the first two transits and simultaneously fits the rotational modulation.
+In the next two Sections, we modelled the extracted light curve with two different approaches: the first one considered only the first two transits and simultaneously fits the rotational modulation.
 The second one considered all the available transits and a different method to flatten the curve.
-The two methods led to consistent results, but we decided to adopt the planet parameters from the first one, preferring to use the recovered third transit only to refine the ephemeris (a full description of the second method is reported in Appendix \ref{app:fit2}).
+The two methods led to consistent results, but we decided to adopt the planet parameters from the first one.